open-xml-templating/docxtemplater/docs/source/testing.rst

 	it("should work with table pptx", function () {
 		const doc = createDoc("table-example.pptx");
 		doc.setData({users: [{msg: "hello", name: "mary"}, {msg: "hello", name: "john"}]}).render();
-		shouldBeSame({doc, expectedName: "table-example-expected.pptx"});
+		shouldBeSame({doc, expectedName: "expected-table-example.pptx"});
 	});

 All of the test documents are in the folder `examples/`

 * We first load a document from table-example.pptx
 * We then set data and render the document.
-* We then verify that the document is the same as "table-example-expected.pptx"
+* We then verify that the document is the same as "expected-table-example.pptx"

 shouldBeSame will, for each XML file that is inside the zip document, pretty print it, and then compare them.
 That way, we have a more beautiful diff and spacing differences do not matter in the output document.